gusti-alfarisy/gusti-alfarisy.github.io/_posts/2025-09-15-ln3-ai-search-algo.md

 Please submit the assingment before **7 October 2025**.

-Please implement the genetic algorithm to solve the problem of animal husbandry feed mix!
-The students need to elaborate on the nutrition needed for the animal and also the nutrient in a feed.
-Then, the objective function need to be defined.
-Run genetic algorithm to obtain the solution.
+Please implement the genetic algorithm to find the optimal course schedule in informatics!
+The students need to specify the solution representation, the objective function, reprduction/recomendation mecanism, and mutation mechanism.
+Please run for several generation (let say 30-100).

+The chapter should includes:
+- **Solution Representation, Objective, and Genetic Operators** (how solution is being presented? how the objective/fitness function is defined? how genetic operator behave on your solution representation?)
+- **Implementation** (the code with the line numbers, the students have to explain the code by the line numbers)
+- **Results** (the students should show the results of the program, how it can be used? until it produce the solution)